SLC Dunk: An SB Nation Community

 For a team that prides itself in stability , the signing of Jason Hart didn't make much sense for the Jazz.

 First, I never thought I'd see the Jazz sign someone who has been one of the most inconsistent players in the NBA for his career.
-He's had been with 5 teams in 6 years.
+He's been with 5 teams in 6 years.
 And I never thought that they'd sign a player to a two-year deal based on just the last 22 games of the 06-07 season where he was waived by SAC and signed with the Clippers to take over for the grotesquely injured Shawn Livingston.
 And his stats for those games weren't that good .

 In the real world, this is your 30-year old son who can't hold down a job.
 And if you're hiring someone for a position and they have 5 jobs in the last 6 years, would you be inclined to hire him?
 I would love to see a real world resume from Jason,